 I read some articles about the ongoing fight over water from the Klamath lake; that it is a dwindling resource for farmers there.
 QUES: What is the Best Resouc e for Info on Water Access in an area of Oregon [Prior To] Moving there?
 OSU Univ or a 'State' Agency?
 Thanks, Josh in Orlando, FL.

 I have iron and bacteria in my well.
 How can I treat the bacteria without damaging my well filtration system.
 I have been told that putting bleach in the well will damage the filtration system.
 Also, how can I remove iron stains from toilets, tubs, and sinks?

-Douglas County Oregon Posted about 1 month ago
+Douglas County OR Posted about 1 year ago

 Our well water was tested 15 years ago.
 I recently bought a water test kit and it shows a ph drop to 5.
 This does not seem possible as the samples that I sent to the lab 15 years ago were 6.5 and 6.6.
 Can well water ph change like that given no significant development in our area?
 It seems like the ph should be stable and the provided test strip is not accurate.
 I got the same result with a 2nd strip.

 Snyder County PA Posted over 1 year ago

 We have high levels of natural arsenic; I have googled filters but most are undersink for house water.
 I want a filter I can put on outside hose bib.
 What is the best?

 Okanogan County Washington water contamination Posted over 1 year ago